 The Complications Of Diabetes

-People with diabetes are more prone to hypertension (or “high blood pressure”), which in turn increases their risk of developing other problems, such as heart disease and stroke.
-Lifestyle habits play a key role in preventing hypertension, as does being monitored by a health care professional.
+People living with diabetes are more prone to hypertension (or “high blood pressure”), which in turn increases their risk of developing other problems, such as heart disease and stroke.
+Lifestyle habits play a major role in preventing hypertension, as does being monitored by a healthcare professional.

 Diabetes significantly increases the risk of heart disease and stroke due to several related factors such as hyperglycemia, hypertension, overweight and general lifestyle.
 However, you can (greatly!) reduce your risk by emphasizing prevention.

 Diabetes is the leading cause of kidney disease and kidney failure in Canada, and up to 50% of people living with diabetes will eventually suffer kidney damage.
 Following your treatment plan, adopting a healthy lifestyle and stabilizing your blood glucose and blood pressure are all good ways to prevent problems.

 Diabetes increases the risk of glaucoma, cataracts and retinal disorders (diabetic retinopathy).
 Damage can go as far as blindness and occur without any symptoms, which is why it’s important to undergo an eye exam once a year.

 People living with diabetes are at greater risk of developing gum disease and having it progress more quickly.
 The problem can be ordinary (gingivitis) or more serious (periodontitis), which is why it’s important to visit your dentist at least twice a year.

 In people living with diabetes, foot problems develop mostly when nerve damage occurs and affects sensitivity.
 In such situations, small foot injuries can become exacerbated or infected without causing any pain as the usual alarm signal.
 This is why it’s important to monitor the condition of your feet and take certain precautions (avoiding walking barefoot, wearing good shoes, etc.).